marsgpl/npm-cnnct/README.md

 ### notes:

+- you can pass objects in 'task' and 'reply' variables
 - you need to run RabbitMQ on localhost listening port 5672 to properly test that example code
 - you can run as many consumers as you want in this example - RabbitMQ will round-robin tasks among consumers